chetanmalviya513/Financial-Analysis-Forecasting/README.md

-🏦 Firm Bank Pasbook Analysis – Tableau Dynamic Dashboard 📌 Project Overview
+🏦 Firm Bank Pasbook Analysis – Tableau Dynamic Dashboard

+📌 Project Overview
-This project focuses on analyzing bank transaction (passbook) data using Python (Pandas) and visualizing it through a dynamic Tableau dashboard.
-The goal is to help users track their income, expenses, and financial patterns in an interactive and insightful way.
+This project focuses on analyzing a firm's financial transaction data extracted from multiple CSV files using Python (Pandas).
+The goal was to automate the reporting process, visualize financial health, and assist in better budget planning.

+After performing data cleaning and transformation (ETL), including handling unstructured data and splitting rows, a dynamic Tableau dashboard was created.
+The dashboard uses lollipop charts, donut charts, bar graphs, and highlighted tables to deliver a clear and interactive financial overview.

 Dynamic Dashboard:- https://public.tableau.com/app/profile/chetanmalviya513/viz/BankPassbookAnalysis/Dashboard1

 🔧 Tools & Technologies
-Python (Pandas, NumPy) – for data cleaning and preprocessing
+Python (Pandas) – Data import, cleaning, and processing

-Tableau – for building interactive dashboards
+Tableau – Interactive data visualization and dashboard building

-Excel/CSV – as data source
+MS Excel / CSV – Data Source

+ETL Process – To structure and prepare raw data for analysis

 🎯 Key Features
-Automatic categorization of income and expenses
+Total cash inflow and outflow tracking

+Weekly, Monthly, Quarterly, and Yearly financial reports

+Automated budget planning and forecasting

+Visual match with accounting balance sheets

+Data-driven decisions leading to 25% cost savings

+Fully interactive Tableau dashboard with filters and visual KPIs

+💡 Use Case
+This project can be adapted by individuals or businesses looking to:
+✔️ Track their financial transactions
+✔️ Automate reporting
+✔️ Identify cost-saving opportunities
+✔️ Visualize trends over time
+✔️ Plan future budgets with clarity
 Monthly trend analysis of spending and savings

 Filterable dashboard by date, category, or amount